department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 **You may be eligible for VA health care benefits if we place you in one of these sub priority groups:**

 **Sub priority a:**
-- You have a service-connected condition rated 0% disabling that you don't receive disability compensation for, **and**
+- You have a service-connected condition we've rated 0% disabling that you don't receive disability compensation for, **and**
 - You were enrolled in the VA health care program as of January 16, 2003, **and**
 - You've remained enrolled since that date and/or were placed in this sub priority group because your eligibility status changed

 **Sub priority group b:**
-- You have a service-connected condition rated 0% disabling that you don't receive disability compensation for, **and**
+- You have a service-connected condition we've rated 0% disabling that you don't receive disability compensation for, **and**
 - You were enrolled in the VA health care program on or after June 15, 2009 and your income exceeds current VA or geographic limits by 10% or less

 **Sub priority group c:**